command7/salary_prediction/README.md

 In order to make sure that the model was not over fitting, cross validation with 5 folds was performed and the outputs provided evidence to confirm that the models were not overfitting.

 ## Final Model

+Ridge Regression was finalized upon as the final model with an Mean Squared Error of 367.